Overview of the Service System for Children Who Are Blind or Have Low Vision

 Educational Services

-As children grow, the Individuals with Disabilities Education Act (IDEA) Part B ensures their right to a “free, appropriate, public education” until their 22nd birthday, regardless of disability.
-For a student to be eligible under the category of visual impairment, including blindness, some states require a certain level of visual acuity or field loss as diagnosed by a qualified professional.
-This education should be in the least restrictive environment and involve family in planning and implementation.
-Additionally, Section 504 of the Rehabilitation Act of 1973 mandates classroom accommodations, like materials in accessible formats.
+As children grow, Part B of IDEA ensures their right to a free, appropriate public education until their 22nd birthday, regardless of disability.
+Eligibility under the visual impairment category, including blindness, often requires a specific level of visual acuity or field loss as diagnosed by a qualified professional.
+Educational services should be provided in the least restrictive environment and involve family participation in planning and implementation.

+Section 504 of the Rehabilitation Act of 1973 also mandates classroom accommodations, such as materials in accessible formats.
 Most children with visual impairments attend local public schools, receiving specialized instruction from Teachers of the Visually Impaired (TVIs) and orientation and mobility specialists.
 This instruction is part of the expanded core curriculum, which includes skills unique to blindness or low vision, such as braille literacy and orientation and mobility techniques.

 Transition Services

-IDEA requires transition services starting no later than age 14, preparing students for life after high school.
-The IEP will include goals and activities for this transition, encompassing independent living, vocational or college enrollment, and career planning.
-Connections to post-school services, like vocational rehabilitation, are also crucial.
-For more resources, visit the APH ConnectCenter For Job Seekers and Employers website.
+IDEA requires transition services to begin no later than age 14, preparing students for life after high school.
+The IEP will include goals and activities for this transition, covering:

 Low Vision Services